Why you should always finish your antibiotics

 Modern medicine is a victim of its own success.
-The World Health Organization (WHO) has sounded the klaxon call that we are running out of usable antibiotics, calling antibiotic resistance “one of the biggest threats to global health, food security, and development today.”
-Doctors have raised concern about antibiotic-resistant bacteria, a situation made worse by patients who fail to finish a course of prescribed antibiotics, or take antibiotics for infections where the medicine would be ineffective.
+The World Health Organisation (WHO) has sounded the alarm, warning that we are running out of usable antibiotics, calling antibiotic resistance “one of the biggest threats to global health, food security, and development today.”
+Doctors have raised concerns about antibiotic-resistant bacteria, a situation exacerbated by patients who fail to complete a course of prescribed antibiotics or take antibiotics for infections where the medicine would be ineffective.

 When prescribed antibiotics, some patients take upon themselves the decision to stop taking the antibiotics before they have run their course.
-This allows the bacteria to grow against the antibiotic, lessening the effect the antibiotic has on them.
+This allows the bacteria to grow in the presence of the antibiotic, thereby lessening the antibiotic's effect on them.

 A World at Risk

-Antibiotics are prescribed by today’s health service professionals to stop bacterial infections, but they are not a universal cure-all.
+Today’s healthcare professionals prescribe antibiotics to treat bacterial infections, but they are not a universal cure-all.
 Beyond affecting the individual with a longer bout of illness, such behaviour also reduces “crowd immunity,” or the ability of our society in general to fight disease.

 Antibiotic-resistant infections have been rising worldwide.

-The WHO states that an ever-expanding list of infections, such as pneumonia, tuberculosis, gonorrhoea, and salmonellosis, are becoming harder to treat.
+The WHO states that an ever-expanding list of infections, including pneumonia, tuberculosis, gonorrhoea, and salmonellosis, are becoming increasingly difficult to treat.
 This is because the antibiotics used to treat them have become less effective.

-As bacteria reproduce even under the onslaught of antibiotics, hardier strains of bacteria develop.
-Patient misuse is a substantial part of the reason for increasingly antibiotic-resistant bacteria.
+As bacteria reproduce even under the onslaught of antibiotics, more resilient strains of bacteria emerge.
+Patient misuse is a substantial contributor to the growing problem of antibiotic-resistant bacteria.
 Combined, these factors reduce the effectiveness of the antibiotics.

 Misuse